reyiyama/aws-cloud-music-app/README.md

 ---

-**Note:** This application is developed for educational purposes as part of an assignment.
+**Note:** This application is developed for educational purposes.
 Ensure you follow AWS best practices and consider cost implications when deploying AWS resources.